pauloconnell/profile/README.md

 e) Full Stack => move Suduko to top

 new:
-Contact Me page - set space at bottom of page
+Contact Me page - set space at bottom of page - added animations

+Next:
+Conditionally render text in contact me page - show on state 'showContactText' Home page - change frontend code from blue to white- too hard to see